By now, you’ve probably heard the buzz about Twitter’s latest feature: Twitter Spaces.

 Even though Twitter Spaces is expected to create some big competition for Clubhouse, it already has some pretty nice features that Clubhouse lacks.
 For example, emoji reactions, which allow listeners to offer feedback without having to actually speak.
 And you can also turn on transcriptions (spot them in the above image on the left), which is great for people who are hearing impaired.
 At some point, Twitter says they will be available to download after the conversation ends which would be great for repurposing.
 And you can even share tweets inside your Spaces, which get pinned to the top of the screen, as you can see in the above image on the right.

-Twitter Spaces is available on the iOS version of the Twitter app.
-Be sure to download the most recent update in the App Store to ensure it works properly.
-And as of 3-2-21, it’s available for Android.
-Do note that with it still being in beta as of this writing, not everyone on iOS and Android can start their own live conversations.
-They can, however, join Spaces and participate as either a listener and even request the ability to speak as long as they follow a room host or speaker.
+Twitter Spaces is available for both iOS and Android versions of the Twitter app.
+Be sure to download the most recent update to ensure it works properly.
+As of 5-3-21, if you have 600 or more Twitter followers you can start hosting your own live conversations.
+In addition to that, you can also join Spaces and participate as either a listener and even request the ability to speak in other people’s rooms.
+As of this writing, all rooms are public.

 I highly recommend jumping onto Twitter Spaces when you see one taking place.
 This way, you’ll have an opportunity to get a feel for this new feature.
 Look for them where Fleets are at the top of your Home screen.
 When you see a purple glow, that’s Spaces.
 You can also find links to them in tweets.